arjun921/mozsprint-data-wrangling/README.md

 Also if you want to join me on trello I created [a board for this](https://trello.com/b/HXqkPO6U/mozsprint-hackathon)  and I will try to write a blog post about tips for getting ready to take a hackathon :)

 In this notebook I will be doing a lot of data transformation and conversion.
-I will use classic python libraries like pandas and matplotlib, but also I will introduce some others that are needed for specific purposes like creating a word cloud from a text
+I will use classic python libraries like pandas and matplotlib, but also I will introduce some others that are needed for specific purposes like creating a word cloud from a text.